morkiuz/revel_swapi/README.md

 # SWAPI tech challenge for Revel Systems
-The challenge had a clear discription, however, not very specific, therefore a few decisions had to be made based on assumptions.
+The challenge had a clear discription, however, not very detailed, therefore a few decisions had to be made based on assumptions.

 Works with Python > 3.8